AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

     # Options: FirstOrderSpline,HighestOrderSpline,BlockConstant,NoSpline
     phase.setControlMode("FirstOrderSpline")

-By default,this is set to :code:`'FirstOrderSpline'`, which will ensure that the control history has smooth first derivatives (if possible for the chosen transcription).
+By default, this is set to :code:`'FirstOrderSpline'`, which will ensure that the control history has smooth first derivatives (if possible for the chosen transcription).
 This is typically sufficient to prevent control chattering in the :code:`'LGL5'`, and :code:`'LGL7'` methods.
 We can also set the ControlMode to :code:`'HighestOrderSpline'` to enforce continuity in all derivatives possible for a given transcription method.
 For :code:`'LGL5'`, the control is represented as a piecewise